 Our general and administrative expenses consist primarily of personnel costs, allocated facilities costs and expenses for outside professional services, including legal, human resource, information technology and audit services.
 Personnel costs consist of salaries, benefits and stock-based compensation.
-We may incur additional expenses to support the growth of our business.
+We will incur additional expenses as we increase the size of our administrative function to support the growth of our business.